 The deuteron receives the excitation "as a whole".
 It is clear that such a coherent excitation cannot be achieved by a baryon exchange but occurs via a meson exchange.
 Therefore, the kinematical conditions should be favorable for such exchange, that is, the smallest possible transverse momentum transfer and rather limited longitudinal momentum transfer between the initial and final states of the projectile proton.
-Such conditions ensure dominance of the simplest mechanism of the process, which is a pole diagram in the t-channel.
-In terms of the kinematical observables it can be achieved in interaction of a proton beam with a deuteron target when both, the proton and the deuteron, are emitted at small angles to the beam with a rather high momentum.
-A high momentum of the final proton, $p_p \geq 500 \text{ MeV}/c$, excludes implementation of the quasi-free mechanism of the process, which results in emission of a low-momentum spectator proton (fig. 1.b).
-A high momentum of the deuteron, $p_d \geq 500 \text{ MeV}/c$, excludes the mechanism of the projectile proton excitation where the deuteron is not exposed to excitation in the intermediate state and therefore gets a rather low momentum.
+Such conditions ensure dominance of the simplest mechanism of the process, which is a diagram with a pole in the t-channel.
+In terms of the kinematical observables it can be achieved in the interaction of a proton beam with a deuteron target when both, the proton and the deuteron, are emitted at small angles to the beam with rather high momenta.
+A high momentum of the final proton, $p_p \geq 500 \,\mathrm{MeV}/c$ , excludes implementation of the quasi-free mechanism of the process, which results in emission of a low-momentum spectator proton (fig. 1(b)).
+A high momentum of the deuteron, $p_d \geq 500 \,\mathrm{MeV}/c$ , excludes the mechanism of the projectile proton excitation where the deuteron is not exposed to excitation in the intermediate state and therefore gets a rather low momen-

-Earlier studies of the $p+d \rightarrow p+d+\pi+\pi$ reaction performed with a bubble chamber technique (see e.g. [26,27]) did not satisfy the above-stated requirements and were not aimed at studying the ABC effect.
-Fortunately, the data obtained at the ANKE@COSY setup in the deuteron break-up study at the beam energies of 0.8-2.0 GeV [28]

-contained a significant array of events with a final pd pair emitted forward with a high momentum of the both particles.
-These events well satisfy the kinematical conditions for the coherent meson production in the reaction with $X = \pi$, $\pi\pi$, η and were processed to study this reaction.
+Earlier studies of the $p+d\to p+d+\pi+\pi$ reaction performed with a bubble chamber technique (see, e.g., [27,28]) did not satisfy the above-stated requirements and were not aimed at studying the ABC effect.
+Fortunately, the data obtained at the ANKE@COSY setup in the deuteron break-up study at the beam energies of 0.8-2.0 GeV [29] contained a significant array of events with a final pd pair emitted forward with a high momentum of the both particles.
+These events well satisfy the kinematical conditions for the coherent meson production in the reaction with $X=\pi,\,\pi\pi,\,\eta$ and were processed to study this reaction.
 In this paper we present only the two-pion production data of this kind and their analysis.

-$$p + d \to p + d + X \tag{5}$$
+$$p + d \to p + d + X,\tag{5}$$